-- 1. Not-For-Profit Use Use of the Board Room and Community Room is subject to all other Library policies including, but not limited to, Library policies dealing with canvassing, peddling, and soliciting.
-Sales and fundraising are not allowed on Library property or at meetings not sponsored by the Library. - 2.
-Endorsement By Library Use of the Board Room and Community Room does not constitute an endorsement by the Library of the beliefs or viewpoints expressed at such meetings.
-A disclaimer to this effect may be used by the Library in any form and at any time and place it deems necessary. - 3.
-Publicity No organization or individual will publicize a meeting in any manner that suggests Library sponsorship or affiliation without prior written approval by the Library.
-The Library's telephone number will not appear on any promotional material concerning a meeting. - 4.
-Time, Place, And Manner Restrictions The Library regulates the time, place, and manner of all meetings and assures access to Library meeting rooms which is both subject and content neutral.
-The Library will not deny use of the Board Room or Community Room because some members of the community disagree with the views of the participants of the meeting. - 5.
-Interference With Library Operations Meetings which significantly interfere with library operations, such as those that produce excessive noise, a significant safety hazard, or a significant security risk, will not be permitted. - 6.
-Free Access, No Admission Fees Library personnel must have free access to the Board Room and Community Room at all times and all meetings must be open to the general public.
-Groups may not block off windows or lock Board Room or Community Room doors.
-Fees may not be charged for admission. - 7.
-Meeting Times All meetings will be held during regular Library hours.
-Meetings will not start sooner than 30 minutes after the Library opens and must end no later than 30 minutes prior to the Library's closing. - 8.
-Adult Supervision Groups composed of members under the age of 18 must have one adult sponsor in attendance at the meeting for each 25 persons. - 9.
-Damage Damage to the Library or to Library equipment may result in a charge to the responsible party listed on the Meeting Room Application for replacement costs or repairs.
-If the Board Room, Community Room, or the kitchenette are not kept reasonably clean, a cleaning fee may be assessed. - 10.
-Storage The Library does not provide storage facilities to individuals or groups using the Board Room and Community Room. - 11.
-Animals Animals are not allowed in the Board Room or Community Room with the exception of service animals. - 12.
-Smoking Smoking is not allowed in any part of the Library.
+- 5. Publicity No organization or individual will publicize a meeting in any manner that suggests Library sponsorship or affiliation without prior written approval by the Library.
+The Library's telephone number will not appear on any promotional material concerning a meeting. - 6.
+Time, Place, and Manner Restrictions The Library regulates the time, place, and manner of all meetings and assures access to Library meeting rooms which is both subject and content neutral.
+The Library will not deny use of the Board Room or Community Room because some members of the community disagree with the views of the participants of the meeting. - 7.
+Interference with Library Operations Meetings which significantly interfere with library operations, such as those that produce excessive noise, a significant safety hazard, or a significant security risk, will not be permitted. - 8.
+Adult Supervision Groups composed of members under the age of 18 must have one adult sponsor in attendance at the meeting for each 25 persons.
+Babysitting service for children of persons attending meetings is not provided by the Rolling Meadows Library.
+Unattended children under seven years of age may not be sent to other areas of the Library during meetings. - 9.
+Storage Facilities The Library does not provide storage facilities to individuals or groups using the Board Room or Community Room. - 10.
+Animals Animals are not allowed in the Board Room or Community Room with the exception of service animals. - 11.
+Damage Damage to the Library or to Library furniture and/or equipment may result in a charge to the responsible party listed on the "Meeting Room Reservation Application" Form for replacement costs or repairs.
+If the Board Room, Community Room, or the kitchenette are not kept reasonably clean, a cleaning fee may be assessed.
+The cost of any damage will be determined by the Library Executive Director.